Talha-Noyon/laravel-project/readme.md

 <h3>The application will have the following features:</h3>
 1. There will be two types of users in the application; Registered and Unregistered.
 Registered users are those who have already registered with the application.
-All the others are unregistered users.
+All the others are unregistered users.</br>
 2. Unregistered users will have read only access to the application.
 They can</br>
 •	View different posts and comments</br>
 •	Search for a specific blogger or a post</br>